 It all starts with a conversation!
 See Stimulating Conversations section and Reminiscence Group Guidance within this website via the drop down menu which invite the involvement of memory and reflection around people’s life stories.
 Here is a link for a range of materials for reminiscing and reflecting http://www.dementiasigns.co.uk/dementia-activites/reminiscence-books/ Look at this excellent site for free PDF of a starter book which encourages people to write about their life stories in a way that could be therapeutic for them and anyone who cares for them.
 Scroll down for more: https://johnscampaign.org.uk/resources.html#/books

 The link below may encourage a desert island disc style interaction with a parent or relative before dementia gets too cumbersome.
 The early memories stay with someone with dementia for longer and more vividly than recent events.
 See this link for Dan Johnson’s experience with his father and how doing a desert island disc recording helped both his father reconnect to his younger self and the family to learn about parts of their father’s life they were not aware of.
+See Music section and Subjects we don’t often talk about blog of this site.
+Death may well be a subject on people’s minds and somehow edited out of conversational topics by others.

 https://www.bbc.co.uk/news/uk-60084596